diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 4. Sometimes the scala folders need to be added as source folders manually; right click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder" and select the missing folders `src/main/scala` and `src/test/scala`.

-### Exploring the Test Framework
+## Exploring the Test Framework

 The custom [Test Framework](Test Framework) of Schedoscope facilitates quick testing of code.
-For each test called a self-contained local hadoop installation is set up in `${baseDir}/target/hadoop`.

-1. Set environment variables HADOOP_HOME to `~/schedoscope/schedoscope-tutorial/target/hadoop` and JAVA_HOME.
+1. You can run a test by right clicking on a test class in the Scala IDE's package explorer (e.g., `schedoscope-tutorial/src/test/scala/schedoscope/example/osm/datahub/RestaurantsTest.scala`  and choosing `Run As > Scala Test - File`

+2. Initially, this will fail because you need to provide a `HADOOP_HOME` environment variable setting.
+Lookup the IDE's run configuration for your failed test and set `HADOOP_HOME` to `/<yourhomedir>/schedoscope/schedoscope-tutorial/target/hadoop`.
+The Schedoscope test framework will automatically deploy a local Hadoop installation in that folder.

 ![test_run_configurations](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/test_run_configurations.png)

-2. You can run a test by right clicking on the test class in the Scala IDE's package explorer and choosing Run As > Scala Test - File

-3. When building the project (as in [[Installation|Open Street Map Tutorial#installation]] Step 4) you can see how all tests are executed.
+3. Rerun the test.

+3. The tests can also be executed via Maven: `mvn test`.

 ### Development